 - Students will then be required to schedule a hearing in consultation with their applied teacher, pianist/collaborative musicians, and committee members.
 Contact the Fine Arts Events Coordinator to establish room availability.
 This can take place in any available room with a piano, at any time during the day. - Hearings must take place at least two weeks prior to the recital performance date.
-Students must petition the Division Chair in writing to be hold a hearing less than two weeks prior to the recital. - During the hearing, members of the panel listen to all or a portion of the recital program and use the music recital rubric for evaluation. - \circ $\;$ If the hearing is passed, the recital will be presented as scheduled. - If the hearing is failed, the recital will be canceled or rescheduled, with a required second hearing. - The student must bring the final program (printed) to the hearing for review by the committee.
+Students must petition the Division Chair in writing to be hold a hearing less than two weeks prior to the recital. - Students must submit a recital program draft to the Division Chair one week before their hearing for review.

+- The student must bring the final draft of their recital program (printed) to the hearing for review by the committee.
+This is a requirement to pass the hearing. - During the hearing, members of the panel listen to all or a portion of the recital program and use the music recital rubric for evaluation. - o If the hearing is passed, the recital will be presented as scheduled. - If the hearing is failed, the recital will be canceled or rescheduled, with a required second hearing.